pseusys/SeasideVPN/caerulean/whirlpool/README.md

 Superuser rights are required for tunnel interface creation.

+> NB!
+If no certificates are present locally, they will be regenerated with `setup` package in "viridian/algae" directory.

 ### Docker whirlpool execution

 Whirlpool can also be launched in Docker, using the following command: